 Fast Facts – The Suzuki Jimny

 - The Suzuki Jimny originally started life as the HopeStar ON360, a small four-wheel drive developed by Japanese automaker Hope Motor Company.
-After they went bankrupt and were acquired by Suzuki.
+After they went bankrupt they were acquired by Suzuki.

 - The official model name of the first Jimny was the Suzuki LJ10 (Light Jeep 10), this was followed by the LJ20, LJ50, LJ80, and so on, each denoting a larger more powerful engine.